teboli/CPCR/README.md

 * Non-uniform training (non-blind setting): `python train_nulchqs.py --n_epochs 150 --n_in 2 --n_out 5 --blind 0 --sigma 1.0`;

 First line is blind training of the uniform model with Gaussian noises between 0.5 and 12.75 (5%) of magnitude.
 Second line is non-blind training of the uniform model with Gaussian noises 2.55 (1%) of magnitude.
 The third and fourth lines are the equivalent training scenarios for non-uniform deblurring.

-### Evaluation

-One can directly use our pretrained model.
-We provide one example of synthetic blurry and noisy (3% Gaussian noise) with uniform blur, one example of synthetic blurry and noisy (1% Gaussian noise) with non-uniform motion blur obtained with the code of [Gong et al., From Motion Blur to Motion Flow: a Deep Learning Solution for Removing Heterogeneous Motion Blur, CVPR 2017] and three real-world blurry images with kernels estimated with the code of [Pan et al., Blind Image Deblurring Using Dark Channel Prior, CVPR 2016].

 ### Troubleshouting